19 FAQs people ask about joint ventures.

 Due diligence will include checking your joint venture partner's legal status, that they have the right to enter the joint venture, that they own assets they will be putting into the joint venture and so on.

-10. What legal agreements will we need to put in place?
+10. What legal agreements will we need to put in place when forming a joint venture?

 If you are forming a new joint venture company, a shareholders' agreement and the new company's articles of association are crucial.